Night Guards – Overview

 Awake Bruxism: This is caused by clenching of the jaw and/or grinding teeth during the day while awake.
 This is often caused be periods of stress and anxiety, though can also be the result of medications or other substances.
 While some people may be aware that they are clenching or gnashing their teeth, it is more common for the act to be unconscious.
 This form of bruxism is best treated through meditation, exercise and treatment of the underlying stress, as well as addressing any dental issues.

 Sleep Bruxism: When teeth grinding occurs while a person is asleep, it is considered a sleep disorder.
-Often patients are unaware that they may be grinding their teeth while sleeping, though it may be audible to people they share their bed with.
+Patients are often unaware that they may be grinding their teeth while sleeping, though it may be audible to people they share their bed with.
 Patients with sleep bruxism may wake up with morning headaches, jaw pain or neck pain in addition to unexplained damage to their teeth.
 Due to the unconscious nature of the sleep disorder, one of the most common treatments for this form of bruxism is to wear a night guard at night.
 Night guards protect the teeth from grinding, thereby reducing tension in the jaw in addition to preventing damage to the teeth.
 People who have sleep apena or snore at night have been found to more commonly suffer from sleep bruxism.

 - Tension headaches, especially in the morning for sleep bruxism patients.